jykn/website/content/Supervision/_index.md

 ---
 **Advisor Pledge**

 Finding “fit” between the supervisor and the student is one of the most important undertakings in graduate education.
-An {{< staticref "https://ln.sync.com/dl/96a66e8a0/8v29imxm-dpnc5bcd-cumpstyp-sjua9i22">}}advisor pledge{{< /staticref >}} has been created to help understand what you can expect from me (Adapted from {{< staticref "http://theprofessorisin.com/">}}The Professor Is In{{< /staticref >}})
+An {{< staticref "pdfs/Advisor Pledge.pdf">}}advisor pledge{{< /staticref >}} has been created  to provide a shared understanding (based on the book {{< staticref "https://theprofessorisin.com/buy-the-book/">}}The Professor Is In{{< /staticref >}}).

 **Available to Supervise**

-I am currently looking for graduate students interested in methodological issues using registry-based patient-reported outcomes.
+I am currently looking for graduate students interested in developing knowledge, interventions, and policy recommendations based on analyses of PROs.
 These topics include:
--	Differential item functioning
+-	Differential item functioning to address equity in measurement
--	Moderated mediation analyses
+-	Moderated/mediation analyses to inform interventions focused on improving quality of life
--	Latent variable modelling
+-	Machine learning to predict patients at high risk for poor health outcomes
--	Predictive analytics
+- Knowledge translation to facilitate use of PROs

 Interested candidates should be open to learning R and Mplus (see my publications for fit).
 If interested, please email me the following:
-1. A 1pg cover letter of your research interest and why there is a good fit
+1. CV
-2. A complete CV (including previous awards, research/work experiences)
+2. 1 page cover letter of research fit and career goal
-3. Names of 2 referees with official email addresses
+3. Contact information for 2 references

 Please note that only shortlisted candidates will be contacted.